dwjclark11/ZeldaClone_NES/README.md

 Some of the bugs are as follows:
 * Sometimes the player/enemies go through colliders/walls after getting hit.
 * Enemies can leave the screen the player is on
     *  Maybe create an enemy collider that reflects them in the opposite direction?
+* Sometimes dropped items are not picked up correctly.
+    *  For instance hearts picked up but not healing, bombs picked up but not adding
+* The sword can hurt enemies when not attacking
+    *  Currently the sword moves around on the player in the center.
+Need to add check if attacking or not.
+Or recreate the sword on all attacks...

 ## Dustin